 RISKS AND CHALLENGES

 Anything can happen during our 6 months of production, but we know how to protect ourselves.
 Yes, accidents to equipment and to the crew can happen, but that’s what we have several insurances for.
-Losing footage is also an available risk, so we're backing up all footage onto 20 terabytes of robust raided hard drives ON SITE as well as sticking all files online at the end of each day.
+Losing footage is also an available risk, so we're backing up all footage onto 15 terabytes of robust raided hard drives ON SITE each day.

 The biggest risk we run: Making a documentary inspired by copyrighted material.
 We've already consulted an attourney on how to keep this film under the protection of Fair Use, quite easily.
 A fair use is any copying of copyrighted material made for a limited and “transformative” purpose, such as to comment upon, criticize, or parody a copyrighted work.
 Our documentary wishes to comment upon the Pokémon

 universe, not to use it for gain, tarnish its name, or seize its profits.
 Our approach is rather simple:

 1) Unlike our campaign video, we will restrict our references of Pokémon and Nintendo related intellectual properties to verbal references only in the finished piece (no showing of logos, characters, official art, copyrighted music, etc.).

 2) We won't sell any product that has copyrighted material in it.
 We will release this film for free.
 We use the funds fully to support this project so that we are not to net a profit from its success.
 We'll release this film for free to festivals, online, and early to backers.

 We have the experience and we're well prepared for the possible dangers that lie out there in the grass and caves, including Team Plasma.